 Drop-off And Pick-up

 Use the driveway between the church and school.
 Follow the orange cones to the right and proceed to the farthest cone as possible before letting your child out of the car.
 To keep the flow of traffic going, make sure your child is ready to unbuckle and exit the vehicle after you stop.
-Eighth grade students will be standing alongside the cones to help students out of cars.
 Please do not allow your child to exit the car before you get to the drop off area.
+Your child should exit your car on the passenger side.
+Parents and students may not walk in between cars.
+If your child needs assistance, please park your car in an open space behind the church and walk your child to the school building by proceeding along the fence (not between the cars).
 Once the students are clear of traffic, proceed along the cones and out of the parking lot.
 You will exit along the east side of the rectory.
 You may drop-off your child as early as 7:30 a.m.
 Students may enter the school building at 7:40 a.m.
-If your child needs assistance getting a project into school, please park your car in an open space behind the church and walk your child into the school building by proceeding along the fence (not between the cars).
 If you arrive after 8:00 a.m., students should go to the office for a late slip.

 Half day preschoolers may be picked up in front of the school at 11:30 a.m.
 Full day preschoolers line up against the wall in between the two southwest doors.
 If the school has noon dismissal, half day preschoolers follow the full day pick-up procedure at noon.

 Use the entrance closest to Berry Road, turn right, drive through the yellow gates and park behind the school.
 Cars park in lines the full length of the parking lot.
 Please do not park behind the blue line indicating the end of each parking line; this blocks a door where students exit the building.
 The first line of cars starts closest to the church and school.
 Each new line gets closer to the fence.
 The yellow gates open 15 - 20 minutes before school ends and are closed two minutes before students are dismissed.
-If the gates are open after school has been dismissed, please stop your car; do not drive in the parking lot while the children are exiting the building.
-Once parked, you may wish to exit your vehicle to meet your child.
-If you arrive after the gates have been closed for dismissal, you must park on the street or wait behind the gates until the parking lot clears.
+If the gates are open after school has been dismissed, please stop your car; do not drive in the parking lot while children are exiting the building.
+If you arrive after the gates have been closed for dismissal, you must wait behind the gates until the parking lot clears.
 When the gates re-open, you may enter the back lot to pick-up your child.
 Please check with your child’s teacher to find the door he/she will exit.
 After all students are dismissed, students and parents are in their vehicles and the parking lot is free of children, cars will be allowed to proceed out of the parking lot one row at a time.
-Please follow the direction of the 8th grade students or staff.
+Please follow the direction of the staff.
 You will exit along the east side of the rectory where there will be two traffic duty volunteers guiding cars onto Lockwood Ave.
-The whole process usually takes less than 10 minutes.
-Afternoon parking on Lockwood Court or on Lockwood Avenue is strongly discouraged.
-It is dangerous for our students and may be a traffic violation, depending on where you park.
-Please use your hazard lights if you park on Lockwood Avenue.
+Afternoon parking on Lockwood Court is strongly discouraged and cars may not park on Lockwood Avenue.
 Half day kindergarteners may be picked up in front of the school at noon.

 Inclement Weather Schedule